swirlai/docker-compose/updaters/README.md

 - Copy required updated files to `/app`, renaming existing with _backup suffix
 - Prompt operator to restart the Swirl services

+Please note: the updater results in storage of docker  credentials in `/root/.docker/config.json` which can be removed after the update is complete.